-He is married to Katie (Spedoske) Atkin (also a Wayne State graduate and licensed mortician), and is the proud father of four : Philip, Will,and Haley, and who all graduated from Grand Ledge H.S. and are pursuing careers in banking, sports/gaming and display design, and Emmett who was born in May of 2011.
+He is the proud father of four : Philip, Will,and Haley, and who all graduated from Grand Ledge H.S. and are pursuing careers in banking, sports/gaming and display design, and Emmett who was born in May of 2011.

-Katie and William are members of Saint Michael Catholic Church, and feel blessed to be part of the Grand Ledge community and to be able to call it home.
+William is a member of Saint Michael Catholic Church, and feel blessed to be part of the Grand Ledge community and to be able to call it home.

 Tim Smith, Funeral Directors Assistant